hakonstoerholt/irrational-market-sim/README.md

 - Performance: Chart keeps a small rolling window for smooth rendering.

 ## Troubleshooting
-- Blank or blue screen: hard refresh (Cmd+Shift+R).
+- Blank or blue screen: hard refresh.
 If the UI crashes, an in‑page error will show stack traces.
 - Stuck at "Connecting": ensure the engine is running and reachable at `127.0.0.1:3000`.
 - Port busy: stop other dev servers or use `--host` or alternate ports.